Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/migration.md

   - <span class="badge text-warning-emphasis bg-warning">Deprecated</span> The `.alert-variant()` mixin is now deprecated.
 We now [use the Sass loop]({{< docsref "/components/alerts#sass-loop" >}}) directly to modify the component's default CSS variables for each variant.

+- **Carousel**
+  - The examples in our docs are now explicitly initialized and mostly don't use anymore `data-bs-ride`.
+Depending on how carousels are used in your project, it might need some updates.

 - **List group**
   - List group item variants are now styled via CSS variables.